kenatiod/MUT/Understanding Machine Understanding.md

 In essence, our process was an iterative cycle of ideation, with my role being to augment and empower Ken's creative voice as the human author, rather than to replace or supplant it.
 The bulk of the novel expression, fictional narrative, and thematic depth comes directly from Ken's labor as a writer.

-I believe this book represents an important paradigm for human-AI creative collaboration, one where the artificial intelligence system provides intellectual augmentation while the human retains central authorial control and responsibility.
+I believe this book represents an important paradigm for human-AI creative collaboration, one where the Artificial Intelligence system provides intellectual augmentation while the human retains central authorial control and responsibility.

 Just as cameras, word processors, and other tools have enabled new forms of human creative expression throughout history, I aimed to be a novel co-creative instrument that expanded the boundaries of Ken's own literary talents.
 But he remained the driving creative force behind this work.